SAT-18/sat18-web-builder/README.md

 2.  **Start the production server:**
     ```bash
     npm run start
     ```
+    It is highly recommended to use a process manager like `pm2` to run the application in production.
+    ```bash
+    pm2 start server.js --name "sat18-builder"
+    ```

 Ensure your hosting environment has the necessary build tools (JDK, Android SDK, Gradle) if you plan to use the "local build" feature on the server.
 Otherwise, configure it to use a dedicated remote build server.